-49.1.1. the mover must state the amendment without speaking to it Cr (Amendment Mover): I move that the motion be amended to 49.1.2. the amendment must be seconded by a Councillor other than the mover Cr (Amendment Seconder): I second the motion 49.1.3. if an amendment is not seconded the amendment lapses 49.1.4. if an amendment, is moved and seconded the Chair must ask: Chair: Is the amendment opposed or does any Councillor wish to speak to the amendment?
-49.1.5. if no Councillor indicates opposition or a desire to speak to it, the Chair may put the amendment to the vote without discussion No Then I will put the amendment motion to a vote.
+49.1.1. the mover must state the amendment without speaking to it Cr (Amendment Mover): I move that the motion be amended to 49.1.2. the amendment must be seconded by a Councillor other than the mover Cr (Amendment Seconder): I second the motion 49.1.3. if an amendment is not seconded the amendment lapses 49.1.4. if an amendment, is moved and seconded the Chair must ask: Chair: Is the amendment opposed or does any Councillor wish to speak to the amendment? if no Councillor indicates opposition or a desire to speak to it, the Chair may put the amendment to the vote without discussion Then I will put the amended motion to a vote.
 Those in favour?
 Those against?
-The amendment motion is carried/lost 49.1.6. if a Councillor indicates opposition or a desire to speak to the amendment, then the Chair must firstly call on the amendment mover to address the meeting Yes Cr (Amendment Mover), would you like to speak to the motion?
-49.1.7. after the amendment mover has addressed the meeting, the Chair must call on the amendment seconder to address the meeting, although the amendment seconder may reserve the right to address the meeting until all other Councillors wishing to speak to the matter, have been heard Cr (Amendment Seconder), would you like to speak to the motion or reserve your right to speak until other Councillors have spoken?
-49.1.8. if the amendment seconder wishes to address the meeting immediately after the mover has spoken, once he or she has done so, the Chair must then invite debate by calling on any Councillor who wishes to speak to the amendment, providing an opportunity to alternate between those wishing to speak against the amendment and those wishing to speak for the Would any other Councillors like to speak to the motion?
+The amended motion is carried/lost if a Councillor indicates opposition or a desire to speak to the amendment, then the Chair must firstly call on the amendment mover to address the meeting Yes Cr (Amendment Mover), would you like to speak to the motion? after the amendment mover has addressed the meeting, the Chair must call on the amendment seconder to address the meeting, although the amendment seconder may reserve the right to address the meeting until all other Councillors wishing to speak to the matter, have been heard Cr (Amendment Seconder), would you like to speak to the motion or reserve your right to speak until other Councillors have spoken? if the amendment seconder wishes to address the meeting immediately after the mover has spoken, once they have done so, the Chair must then invite debate by calling on any Councillor who wishes to speak to the amendment, providing an opportunity to alternate between those wishing to speak against the amendment and those wishing to speak for the amendment; and Would any other Councillors like to speak to the motion?
 Cr (Against)?
-Cr (For)?

-amendment; and 49.1.9. if, after the amendment mover has addressed the meeting, the Chair has invited debate and no other Councillor speaks to the motion, then the Chair must put the amendment to the vote.
-Then I will put the amendment motion to a vote.
+Cr (For)? if, after the amendment mover has addressed the meeting, the Chair has invited debate and no other Councillor speaks to the motion, then the Chair must put the amendment to the vote.
+Then I will put the amended motion to a vote.
 Those in favour?
 Those against?
-The amendment motion is carried and becomes the substantive motion before Council OR lost and we revert to the original motion.
+The amended motion is carried and becomes the substantive motion before Council OR lost and we revert to the original if a Councillor indicates opposition or a desire to speak to the amendment, then the Chair must firstly call on the amendment mover to address the meeting after the amendment mover has addressed the meeting, the Chair must call on the amendment seconder to address the meeting, although the amendment seconder may reserve the right to address the meeting until all other Councillors wishing to speak to the matter, have been heard if the amendment seconder wishes to address the meeting immediately after the mover has spoken, once they have done so, the Chair must then invite debate by calling on any Councillor who wishes to speak to the amendment, providing an opportunity to alternate between those wishing to speak against the amendment and those wishing to speak for the amendment; and if, after the amendment mover has addressed the meeting, the Chair has invited debate and no other Councillor speaks to the motion, then the Chair must